Koh Chang – Beaches

 Ko Kut (Koh Kood)

 Although it is a beautiful mountainous island with white sandy beaches and crystal blue waters Ko Kut is a difficult destination to explore for the independent traveler.
 The resorts on the island caters specifically to charter tourists, and although they are mostly for charter guests so there are a few restaurants, shops and travel services available for those who have not booked a package.
 Ko Kut is the southernmost and second largest island of Ko Chang’s archipelago and the closest to Cambodia.
-Rumor has it that there is a secret village with only woman’s from Cambodia and Vietnamese refugees anywhere on the island.

 Koh Chang – Article